Tampa Eviction Process: Hillsborough County Step-by-Step

 30-day notice (month-to-month, no cause).
 Florida Statute 83.57 was amended in July 2023—the notice requirement went from 15 days to 30 days before the end of any monthly period.
 This applies to both landlords and tenants.
 You don't need a reason—just proper notice and timing.
 If your tenant has a fixed-term lease, you wait for expiration or use a cause-based notice.

 Electronic notice (HB 615, effective July 2025).
 Florida now allows notice delivery via email, but only if both parties sign a separate written addendum to the lease.
-The addendum must state the election is voluntary.
+The addendum must state the election is voluntary and list each party's email address.
 Email counts as served when sent.
-Without the addendum, stick to traditional delivery.
+A tenant can revoke consent in writing at any time—if they do, you go back to traditional delivery.
+Court filings still require traditional service.
+Without the addendum, stick to hand delivery or posting.

 A note on Hillsborough County's Tenant Bill of Rights: the ordinance originally added longer notice requirements locally.
 HB 1417 (July 2023) preempted local landlord-tenant ordinances statewide—the TBOR is still referenced on the county website, but state law now controls.
 Follow the state notice periods above.
 Our guide to the Hillsborough Tenant Bill of Rights covers the full history.